The Dragon Institute | Wing Chun Online

 Why Practice Wing Chun Forms?

 So what are Wing Chun forms for?
 Or rather why practice them?
 Wing Chun forms are for one thing… to help YOU get better at Wing Chun.
-Because by practicing the forms, you learn to practice and reinforce good Wing Chun actions.
-You practice in order to turn those actions into habits.
-Since Wing Chun is its concepts.
-This is why practicing Wing Chun forms is so important… practicing instills the essence of Wing Chun (its concepts) into your muscle memory.
+Because by practicing the forms, you learn to practice and reinforce good Wing Chun actions and concepts.
+You practice in order to turn those actions and concepts into habits.
+This is why when you learn Wing Chun, practicing forms is so important… practicing instills the essence of Wing Chun (its concepts) into your muscle memory.

-Then, as you practice with a partner, you can see how much those actions have become a part of your movements in chi sao, drills or sparring.
+Then, as you practice Wing Chun with a partner, you can see how much those actions have become a part of your movements in chi sao, drills or Wing Chun sparring.
 This feedback from partner practice can then be taken back to your form practice.
 Form practice and partner practice sharpen each other to help you develop.

 How Many Wing Chun Forms are There?